aws/aws-cdk/design/continuous-delivery.md

 **Asset Providers**

-Users should be able to vend custom asset providers to allow customizing how assets are being referenced or prepared.
+Users should be able to vend custom asset providers to allow customizing how assets are being referenced or packaged.

 For example, a company might have an internal system that manages software artifacts.
 They can internally vend custom implementations for the `lambda.Code` and `ecs.ContainerImage` classes which will allow users to reference these artifacts and synthesize placeholders into the cloud assembly, which will later be resolved during the publishing stage and identified through a user-defined unique identifier.